frankiered/frankiered/README.md

 Hi!
-My name is Francisco Rojo and I am a student at Northeastern University.
+My name is Frankie and I am a student at Northeastern University.